ROBelgium/MSNoise/README.md

 Getting Help
 ------------

+✨ We are trying to move the MSNoise help to https://github.com/ROBelgium/MSNoise/discussions the GitHub Discussions, so everything will be grouped here.
+For now, the mailing list (below) will still work, as well as the Gitter Chat, but try to use either the Discussions and the Gitter for questions !✨

+--

 The best way to get help is to subscribe to the Mailing List and ask your question directly there.
 It is available on http://mailman-as.oma.be/mailman/listinfo/msnoise and the archive is http://mailman-as.oma.be/pipermail/msnoise/ or https://www.mail-archive.com/msnoise@mailman-as.oma.be/.